syntaxfm/website/src/routes/(site)/pages/privacy.md

 including to power and improve our Service, understand and save your preferences, and to compile aggregate data about Service interaction.
-This includes Cookies that we use to power our Store with Shopify, our e-commerce platform provider ("**Shopify Cookies**".
-For specific information about Shopify Cookies, see [Shopify's Cookie Policy](https://www.shopify.com/legal/cookies)).
+This includes Cookies that we use to power our Store with Shopify, our e-commerce platform provider ("**Shopify Cookies**").
+For specific information about Shopify Cookies, see [Shopify's Cookie Policy](https://www.shopify.com/legal/cookies).

 Cookies may be associated with de-identified data linked to or derived from data you voluntarily have submitted to us (e.g., your email